By: All Psychology Schools Staff

 • Work in social work or counseling to help people understand and change negative behavior, such as drug addiction; or help people suffering from mental health disorders

-• Work in business to help companies understand behavior and find a competitive advantage
+• Work in business to help companies understand consumer or user behavior and find a competitive advantage

 • Work in government agencies, correctional centers or law enforcement